CSS-Electronics/canedge-influxdb-writer/README.md

 1. Download this repository incl. the J1939 data and demo DBC
 2. In `inputs.py` add your InfluxDB details, then run `python main.py` via the command line

-*Note: If you use a free InfluxDB Cloud user, the sample data will be removed after a period (as it is >30 days old).
-Note also that the sample data is recorded on January
+*Note: If you use a free InfluxDB Cloud user, the sample data will be removed after a period (as it is >30 days old).*

 ### 2: Modify script with your own details
 1. Local disk: Add your own data next to the scripts as per the SD structure: